 Factors Of Influence In Hypnotic Suggestibility Tests

-Hypnotizability has long been thought to be an unchangeable trait.
-In psychology, this is referred to as a static trait.
+Throughout the history of hypnosis, hypnotizability has mostly been thought to be an unchangeable trait.
+In psychology, an unchangeable human quality is referred to as a static trait.
 Indeed, there is research that suggests suggestibility re-mains stable over many years.
 Does this mean that there are no factors that could change one’s level of hypnotizability?
 Because hypnotic suggestibility may affect the results of hypnotism as a treatment modality, it seems important to find out if a person’s level of hypnotic suggestibility is modifiable.
 The following variables have been shown to impact the assessment of hypnotizability.

 It does appear that hypnotizability is partially passed on through our genes.
 In 1973, Arlene Morgan conducted research on twins and found a higher level of heritability between identical twins than fraternal twins.

 Oxytocin is a naturally occurring hormone in the body.
 Increases in oxytocin appear to improve suggestibility in clients.
-Recent research (Bryant and Hung, 2013) has concluded that oxytocin increases social persuasion in subjects during hypnosis, thus making a hypnotist more effective.
+Recent research has concluded that oxytocin increases social persuasion in subjects during hypnosis, which may make a hypnotist more effective.

 A good rapport between hypnotist and client also appears to boost suggestibility.
 This makes sense in that you are more likely to comply with someone’s request if you share a positive rapport with them.
 The above-mentioned study also found that rapport boosts oxytocin in the body, which would further open one to social persuasion.